 Peer Assisted Study Sessions allow students to learn as a group outside of their scheduled classes.
 Trained tutors lead weekly study sessions.
 They also attend the lectures to stay current with the material students are learning.
-PASS is offered in subjects that are considered historically difficult - accounting, biology, chemistry, economics, math, music theory, physics, and psychology.
+PASS is offered in subjects that are considered historically difficult - accounting, biology, business statistics, chemistry, economics, math, physics, and psychology.
 Study session times are identified at the beginning of each semester with input from the students enrolled in the classes.
 Additionally, many PASS leaders offer "office hours" in the Tutoring Center (SHWL 370) on a weekly basis.
-Questions about PASS should be sent to the Director of Learning Resources at [baldwin@lynchburg.edu](mailto:baldwin@lynchburg.edu).
+Questions about PASS should be sent to the Director of Learning Resources at guggenheimer@lynchburg.edu.